skillrepos/copilot-hands-on/labs.md

 4. Now we can enter commands in the terminal to create new files and they will appear in the bottom editor window.
 Now we can see the labs.md file at the top and any file we are editing at the bottom.

+NOTE: You may need to repeat these steps again later if you close all files you are editing and want to open a new one in the bottom editor window.

 ![Split View](./images/pic001.png?raw=true "Split View")

 **Lab 1 - Learning how to create good prompts for Copilot**